maglietti/explore-ai3/tutorials/first-java-app/06-implementing-queries.md

 - When are peak service hours?
 - How does vehicle deployment change throughout the day?
 - Are there any unusual patterns in vehicle availability?

+> **Checkpoint #4**: Try creating a query that:
+>
+> - Shows the count of vehicles by status for each route
+> - Finds delays at a specific geographic location
+> - Identifies vehicles that have reported positions most frequently

 ## Sample Analysis Scenario